aspect-build/workflows-images/README.md

 Pass `-var "encrypt_boot=true"` if you would like to build the AMI with an encrypted boot drive.

+By default we create amd64 (or x86_64) AMI's but arm64 images can be created by specifying the argument `-var "arch=arm64"`

 For example,

 `bazel run //:packer -- build -var "version=1-0-0" -var "region=us-west-2" aws/al2/minimal.pkr.hcl`